 Chef Paco’s Guacamole

-1 habanero chile, roasted and charred
+1 habanero chile, roasted until completely charred

 1 large garlic clove, lightly roasted, then peeled